spbavarva/snehbavarva.com/content/blog/cdsa/index.md

 #### Extra prep

 Personally I haven't done much of it.
-But yes, I did [BOTS (Boss of the SOC)](https://bots.splunk.com/) Splunk challenges and defenetaly I can recommend that as that will be most closest to the actual exam. (which is still not close but stil)
+But yes, I did [BOTS (Boss of the SOC)](https://bots.splunk.com/) Splunk challenges and definitely I can recommend that as that will be most closest to the actual exam. (which is still not close but still)

 And as everyone said, I tried few sherlocks but those are completely different from what I have learned from SOC Analyst Path on the HTB Academy.
 I mean you can use that knowledge but it's still completely different and after taking the exam I can even verify that.
 You don't need to do any sherlocks for exam.

-But but but, it's really great excercise to do in general to improve your knowledge and decide whether you want to do more sherlocks before attempting exam or not only after experincing that.
+But but but, it's really great exercise to do in general to improve your knowledge and decide whether you want to do more sherlocks before attempting exam or not only after experiencing that.
 Personally I did the following sherlocks:

 - [Meerkat](https://app.hackthebox.com/sherlocks/Meerkat)
 - [Loggy](https://app.hackthebox.com/sherlocks/Loggy)